puma/puma/README.md

 Originally designed as a server for [Rubinius](https://github.com/rubinius/rubinius), Puma also works well with Ruby (MRI) and JRuby.

 On MRI, there is a Global VM Lock (GVL) that ensures only one thread can run Ruby code at a time.
 But if you're doing a lot of blocking IO (such as HTTP calls to external APIs like Twitter), Puma still improves MRI's throughput by allowing IO waiting to be done in parallel.
-Truly parallel Ruby implementations (Truffle, JRuby) don't have this limitation.
+Truly parallel Ruby implementations (TruffleRuby, JRuby) don't have this limitation.

 ## Quick Start